 **Reservations aren’t open yet on the following dates:

-services on the London – Oxford – North Cotswold route on Sundays 30 May and 6 June
+services on the London – Oxford – North Cotswold route are closed on Sundays 27 June and 4 July

 *The small print

 average savings are calculated by comparing the price of an Advance single Standard ticket to a Super Off-Peak Standard ticket bought on the day of travel

 £10 charge per ticket if you need to change the time or date of your journey

 up to 24 weeks for weekday journeys and 12 weeks for weekends^